ThomasVrancken/info9023-mlops/directed_work/02_cloud_data/README.md

 ### 2.4.
 Firestore

-Firestore is a NoSQL document database.
+Firestore is a NoSQL transactional document database (OLTP).
 Unlike BigQuery (analytical), Firestore is designed for **transactional** operations i.e., reading and writing individual records in real-time.

 **Key concepts**
 - **Collection**: a group of documents (like a table).